 Targeted Seed Grant Research Competition

-This program is intended to address the most pressing water research needs in the state of Iowa as determined by the agencies and organizations that comprise the IWC Advisory Board (https://www.iowawatercenter.org/our-people/).
-For 2023, the board has identified the following area in which we are soliciting proposals up to $20,000 per project:
+This program is intended to address the most pressing water research needs in the state of Iowa as determined by the agencies and organizations that comprise the IWC Advisory Board.
+For 2024, the board has identified the following priority areas in which we are soliciting proposals for up to $20,000 per project:

 - Water related hazards and society – exploration of the intersections of land/water use, and water hazards, climate change, or drought response.
 Research emphasizing social and environmental justice regarding these topics is preferred.